Amr-ElNahas/micro-fe-poc/README.md

 ### serve

-Run `npm run start` from the root directory to spin up the server.
+Run `npm run start`  to spin up the server.
 This will run the server the microfrontend on `http://localhost:8080/`.

 ### build